1940

 me is that the Democratic Party was trying to dress the future vice president in a more

-Truman, who was the speaker of honor, nudged her and kiddingly said, "I liked Jack because
+was the speaker of honor, nudged her and kiddingly said,

-he'd let me win at poker".
-Truman was heard to state at another time in regard to his good
+".
+Truman was heard to state another time, in regard to his good friend Jack Frye,

-friend Jack Frye "he had imagination, which damn few businessmen have!"
-An accurate
+"he had imagination, which damn few businessmen have!"
+An accurate description to be sure!

-Truman Library Web Site.
+Truman Library Website.
 Jack Frye, and his wife Helen, were close friends with Robert E.

-Hannegan, Democratic Powerhouse and Chairman of the Nat.
-Dem.
-Committee (1944-1947).
+Hannegan, and his wife Irma, (Robert) a Democratic Powerhouse and Chairman of the National

 "Research" as displayed with Chester Calkins in a TWA

-employee publication photo, (Skyliner Magazine.)
+employee publication photo (Skyliner Magazine).
 Jack

 worked at the TWA executive office in Washington D.C.

-Mansion, Arlington, Virginia.
-Jack's L-12 was often seen
+Doubleday Mansion, Arlington Virginia.
+Jack's L12 was

-W. VA. to see her family.
+DCA to W. VA. to see her family.
 Both images about 1942.

 No one has conducted as much research into Frye’s association with the TWA L12 than Sedona

-Frye’s executive plane and was used by other entities only when available.
-Frye was in the air
+considered Frye’s personal executive plane and was used by other entities only when available.

-with this Lockheed so often that the engines barely had time to cool before it was up in the air
+Frye was in the air with this Lockheed so often that the engines barely had time to cool before

-again.
-This is evidenced by the flight logs that have survived for short periods of the plane's life
+it was up in the air again.
+This is evidenced by the flight logs that have survived for short

-with TWA.
-The plane served as a monumental corporate tool in the development of TWA from
+periods of the plane's life with TWA.
+The plane served as a monumental corporate tool in the

-1940-1945 with business as conducted and directed by Frye.
+development of TWA from 1940-1945, with business as conducted and directed by Frye.

 As far as TWA’s pioneering Flight Research Program?
 This was always ongoing but not so much